 - Mindfulness teachers in training, new teachers and experienced teachers

 - Distance learning formats include Skype and telephone

-I undertook supervision training with Cindy Cooper and Jody Mardula in 2012, and have been supervising mindfulness teachers since 2014.
+- I completed my supervision training with Bangor University in 2012, and have been supervising since 2014.

-I am regularly engaged in relational mediation practice as well as solitary practice, and attend retreats in both forms of meditation.
-I have had the good fortune of having had Insight Meditation teacher, Yanai Postelnick, as a guide for the last 12 years and, in the last six years, Gregory Kramer.
-I am an avid student and read voraciously, as well as sustaining a substantial meditation and yoga practice.
-I draw on the various religious, and poetic traditions for inspiration.
-I am dedicated to ‘walking my talk’ with regard to mindfulness, and regard the way I live my life as practice, a continual challenge and joy.
+- I regularly attend solitary and relational meditation retreats.
+I am an avid student and read voraciously, drawing on the various religious, and poetic traditions for inspiration.
+I am dedicated to walking my talk with regard to mindfulness, and regard the way I live my life as practice, a continual challenge and joy.